Systems Design ● Case studies

 Standardize data update model ● ACME

 ACME uses templates to generate series of event instances, not unlike how Outlook manages meetings.
-However, ACME events include a lot of additional data points such as pricing, assigned personnel, capacity, and the like.
-There was no agreement about how edits to instances or templates should propagate through an existing schedule.
-I designed that data interaction.
+However, ACME events include a lot of additional data points such as pricing, assigned personnel, event capacity, and the like.
+There was no agreement about how edits to instances or templates propagated through a schedule resulting in unpredictable outcomes.
+I designed a standardize, bi-directional data interaction.